lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 So if you have traffic you want prioritized over all others, set those calls to priority=0, and the other calls to priority>0

-There is currently no way to set this priority on the server side without an enterprise plan.
+There is currently no way to set this priority on the server side.
 So you must handle this on the client side for now.

 #### Usage Instructions